Directional Optimism for Safe Linear Bandits: Introduction

-Our contributions are summarized in Table \ref{tbl:comp} and in the following: \begin{itemize} \item We propose a novel UCB-based algorithm, ROFUL, which is proven to enjoy $\Octil \left( d \sqrt{T} \right)$ regret.
-We rigorously compare ROFUL to existing algorithms to show that it enjoys at least as good regret guarantees, and that it chooses algorithm parameters adaptively whereas existing algorithms rely on worst-case quantities for such parameters.\footnote{To be specific, we develop a version of ROFUL, named C-ROFUL, that has these benefits.} \item We introduce a notion of well-separated problem instances in safe linear bandits, and show that it is possible to achieve $\Octil\left(\frac{d^2}{\Delta} + \sqrt{T} \right)$ regret in this setting. \item We study the case when the action set is a finite star convex set and introduce a phased-elimination based algorithm, Safe-PE, which is proven to enjoy $\Octil \left( \sqrt{d T} \right)$ regret. \item We introduce a generalization of the safe linear bandit problem, which we call \emph{linked convex constraints}, where each action $x_t$ needs to satisfy $A x_t \in \Gc$ for all $t \in [T]$ where $\Gc$ is an arbitrary convex set.
-We extend the ROFUL and Safe-PE algorithms and their analyses to this setting with a novel convex analysis-based approach. \item Simulation results provide validation for the theoretical guarantees and demonstrate improved performance over existing approaches in a variety of randomly sampled settings. \end{itemize}
+Our contributions are summarized in Table \ref{tbl:comp} and in the following: \begin{itemize} \item We propose a novel UCB-based algorithm, ROFUL, which enjoys $\Octil \left( d \sqrt{T} \right)$ regret.
+We provide some intuition and empirical evidence as to when ROFUL is preferred over existing approaches.
+(Section \ref{sec:restopt}) \item We introduce a notion of well-separated problem instance in safe linear bandits, and show that it is possible to achieve $\Octil\left(\frac{d^2}{\Delta} + \sqrt{T} \right)$ regret in this setting.
+(Section \ref{sec:prob_dep}) \item We study the case when the action set is a finite star convex set and introduce a phased elimination-based algorithm, Safe-PE, which is proven to enjoy $\Octil \left( \sqrt{d T} \right)$ regret.
+(Section \ref{sec:spe}) \item We introduce a generalization of the safe linear bandit problem, which we call \emph{linked convex constraints}, where each action $x_t$ needs to satisfy $A x_t \in \Gc$ for all $t \in [T]$ where $\Gc$ is an arbitrary convex set.
+We extend the ROFUL and Safe-PE algorithms and their analyses to this setting with a novel convex analysis-based approach.
+(Section~\ref{sec:conv}) \item Simulation results provide validation for the theoretical guarantees and numerical comparison to existing approaches.
+(Section \ref{sec:num_lin}) \end{itemize}

-\subsection{Related work}
+\paragraph{Related Work}